Black Friday now live!

 As mentioned before, there is no better place to start than your local library.
 Head to section 793.8 (the Dewey Decimal categorization for books on magic) and look for beginner magic books like the Mark Wilson’s Complete Course in Magic, Joshua Jay’s MAGIC: The Complete Course, Magic for Dummies or the Idiot’s Guide to Street Magic.
 In addition to being an incredible resource for beginner card tricks, these beginner magic books offer a variety of other easy magic tricks to learn from coin tricks, to rope tricks, spoon bending, mind reading, basic sleight of hand and more.

-You can also get everything you need from the comfort of your own home using online magic stores like us.
+You can get everything you need from the comfort of your own home using online magic stores like us.
 In addition to beginner magic books and DVDs, Vanishing Inc. also stocks an incredible variety of instant downloads that allow you to start learning card magic right away from your computer, tablet or phone.

 10 Easy Card Tricks You Can Learn for Free!